ilijasdev/ilijasdev/README.md

 - Portal builded for WYA in Croatia https://mimladi.hr/
 - Webpage for Small Business Owner, builded with Digitial Agency Branche http://brojevi.hr/

+**Enterprise projects**
+- Asset Management App https://www.zicer.hr/Katalog-rjesenja/KAM-aplikacija (**Under NDA**)
+- Yard and Dock Management System https://www.zicer.hr/Katalog-rjesenja/Yard-and-Dock-Management-System (I have just tiny fraction to work on in this one, also **Under NDA**)

+**Crypto Projects** ....
+I'm trying to find time for this part of my portfolio ...🤔
+- Crosschain Assets Monitoring _TBA_
+- yield.credit alerting dApp for loans/offers/etc _TBA_
+- ...

 _P.S.
 Forgive me for my poor GitHub profile, I'll do my best to show all my work asap 💻_